liamgrees/fractals-wavestrap/README.md

 Folder Explanations and Credit:

+Rcode contains all the code used in R mentioned throughout the Thesis.
+This will continue to be updated after Thesis submission to be fully recreatable.

 PsyToolKit Scripts include the full custom coded Survey script for PsyToolKit along with an example of one of the experiment conditions.

 batchimagecheck contains the MATLAB used to generate fractal D of all images for the analysis.
 All credit for this code goes to Zoey Isherwood.